noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

 This is strictly more general than any of the other mechanisms introduced in this chapter.
 For example, try writing a setup hook that has the same effect as a *propagatedBuildInputs* entry.
-One can almost think of this as an escape hatch around Nix\'s normal isolation guarantees, and the principle that dependencies are immutable and inert.
+One can almost think of this as an escape hatch around Nix's normal isolation guarantees, and the principle that dependencies are immutable and inert.
-We\'re not actually doing something unsafe or modifying dependencies, but we are allowing arbitrary ad-hoc behavior.
+We're not actually doing something unsafe or modifying dependencies, but we are allowing arbitrary ad-hoc behavior.
 For this reason, setup-hooks should only be used as a last resort.